 The patent relates to melon plants resistant to a virus - cucurbit yellow stunting disorder virus (CYSDV) - that attacks melons, turning them yellow and reducing fruit yield.
 The plants are made resistant by the introduction of a gene from another melon plant by way of a conventional breeding method involving the use of a genetic marker ("marker-assisted breeding").
-The gene which is responsible for the resistance was first found in a melon plant in India and catalogued in 1961.
-It has been publicly available since 1966.
+The gene which is responsible for the resistance was first found in a melon plant in India catalogued in 1961.
+The plant has been publicly available since 1966.

 The patent covers the modified plant, parts of the plant and its fruits and seeds, but not the breeding process for obtaining the plant.